Congratulations on deciding to become parents! As a same-sex female couple, there are several family-building options available to you.

 How does IVF work for a lesbian couple?

 In vitro fertilization (IVF) is a family planning pathway for same-sex female couples (or single women) where only one partner wants to biologically and genetically participate in the pregnancy, and perhaps has completed IUI treatment unsuccessfully, or is struggling with their fertility.
-IVF is a process that involves stimulating that partner’s ovaries with medications to develop multiple eggs, creating embryos in the laboratory, and then placing those embryos back into that same partner’s uterus.
+IVF treatment involves stimulating that partner’s ovaries with medications to develop multiple eggs, combining eggs with donor sperm in the laboratory to create embryos, and then placing those embryos back into the same partner’s uterus in a process known as an embryo transfer.

 What is Reciprocal IVF?

-It is also essential to remember that picking a sperm donor is a very important part of this process, as this person will be linked to your child’s creation story that you share with them as they grow.
-We recommend that you meet with an experienced reproductive mental health professional to help you with this decision, as it is a lifelong one for you and your child.
+It is also essential to remember that picking a sperm donor is a very important part of this process, since this person will be linked to your child’s creation story that you share with them as they grow!
+We recommend that you meet with an experienced reproductive mental health professional to help you with this decision, and to help you figure out how to craft the conception story that you will share with your child and the world.

 Good luck in your family building journey, take the time to get educated, and stay hopeful!